The how-to manual for personalization on your website; benefits, challenges, and use-cases included.

 Additionally, when you browse through a product, it also recommends items related to it while might be of interest to you.

-Such personalization solves dual purpose for Amazon.
+Such personalization serves dual purpose for Amazon.
 It not only saves its customers from the hassle of looking for similar products (phone cover and screen guards in this case) but also increases the chances of selling more products in one go.

-Thanks to the ease of collecting visitor data using advanced analytical tools, travel industry too is making the most of website personalization benefits.
+Thanks to the ease of collecting visitor data using advanced analytical tools, the travel industry too is making the most of website personalization benefits.
 Today, travel brands have more information and the right kind of tools to make their products as well as communications more effective and meaningful, and offer an experience that compels customers to come back for more.

 Use-Case #1 Use Geo-Location Personalization to Attract Visitors and Convert them into Repeat Buyers

 Booking.com is one of the best examples of a travel site that understands the power of personalization.
-When you login to the site, Booking.com shows a recommendation widget.
+When you log in to the site, Booking.com shows a recommendation widget.
 If you notice, the site personalizes these recommendations in real time.
 But how?
 You haven’t really shared any personal information with the site.